 The main node, as the name implies, controls the Kubernetes cluster.
 Controllers, which run inside the kube-controller-manager, manage Kubernetes resources (such as pods).
 A job controller launches one or more pods to accomplish a task of some sort and lets them run to completion.
 A deployment launches and maintains a set of pods or replica set, and so on.
 (The controller pattern is extensible, enabling developers to create custom controllers.)

 The Kubernetes scheduler finds the best worker node for a new pod to run on.
 If there are several available worker nodes, the scheduler scores them and chooses the one that’s most ready.

 The Kubernetes configuration is stored in a key-value database called etcd.

-Here is an important point: the master node as shown in the illustration is a single point of failure.
-If the master node fails, it will be impossible to issue commands to the cluster and to manage it.
-Therefore, effort should be made into ensuring high availability for the master node.
+Here is an important point: the main node as shown in the illustration is a single point of failure.
+If the main node fails, it will be impossible to issue commands to the cluster and to manage it.
+Therefore, effort should be made into ensuring high availability for the main node.